marcelvenema/ansible-role-openbao/README.md

 <kbd>vault_address</kbd> : URL to the Vault address, e.g., `http://localhost:8200`.<br>
 <kbd>vault_token</kbd> : Token for Vault access.<br>
 <kbd>secret_name</kbd> : unique identification of OpenBao instance, for example server name/cluster name.
 Will be used to get/put parameters in Vault.<br>
-<kbd>openbao - container - repository_url</kbd> - (optional) URL with the location of the container repository.
+<kbd>openbao_container_repository_url</kbd> - (optional) URL with the location of the container repository.
 Can be a URL or path to a local or remote file, for example, 'docker.io/openbao/openbao', '/tmp/openbao.tar', 'https://192.168.1.1/repo/vault2.41.1.tar'.
 By default, it points to docker.io/openbao/openbao via defaults/main.yml.<br>
-<kbd>openbao - container - repository_tag</kbd> : (optional) Release or version number of the image.
+<kbd>openbao_container_repository_tag</kbd> : (optional) Release or version number of the image.
 Default is 'latest'.<br>
-<kbd>openbao - container - repository_checksum</kbd> : (optional) Checksum of the container image.
+<kbd>openbao_container_repository_checksum</kbd> : (optional) Checksum of the container image.
 Example: "sha256:1234567890abcdef1234567890abcdef1234567890abcdef1234567890abcdef" or "1234567890abcdef1234567890abcdef1234567890abcdef1234567890abcdef".<br>
-<kbd>openbao - container - repository_checksum_algorithm</kbd> : (optional) Algorithm for the checksum, for example, sha256, sha512, md5, etc.<br>
+<kbd>openbao_container_repository_checksum_algorithm</kbd> : (optional) Algorithm for the checksum, for example, sha256, sha512, md5, etc.<br>

 ```
 - name: Update OpenBao Vault